Skip to main content

 Email: thochstatter@mlsd161.org

-• The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age ("eligible students") certain rights with respect to the student's education records.
+• The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age ("eligible students") certain rights regarding their children's education records.

 • The right to inspect and review the student's education records.